leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/01-Getting-Started.md

 This page will initialize the CheerpJ system, create a graphical environment to contain all Java windows and then execute the `main` method of `ChangeThisToYourClassName`.
 The second parameter of cheerpjRunMain is a `:` separated list of JARs where application classes can be found (the classpath).
 The `/app/` is a virtual file system mount point that reference the root of the web server this page is loaded from.

-You can now serve this web page on a simple http server, such as the http-server utility.
+You can now serve this web page on a simple HTTP server, such as the http-server utility.

 ```shell
 http-server [path] [options]